indiana-university/rivet-docs/content/components/information/integrating.md

 }
 {{< /code >}}

-Finally, we loop through all the alert dismiss buttons on the page and attach an event listener that will remove the alert when clicked.
+Finally, we loop through all the alert dismiss buttons on the page and attach an event listener.
+This event listener will remove the alert when clicked.

 {{< code lang="javascript" >}}for (var i = 0; i < els.length; i++) {
     els[i].addEventListener('click', function() {